List of Star Wars films: Rogue Squadron (TBA)

-Other future films

-In January 2024, it was reported that the fourth season of The Mandalorian would be reworked into theatrical sequel films if The Mandalorian and Grogu (2026) was a box-office success.
+Untitled Simon Kinberg trilogy (TBA)

 In November 2024, Simon Kinberg was reported to be writing and producing a new Star Wars trilogy with Kathleen Kennedy also to help produce the films.
 In March 2025, Kathleen Kennedy confirmed the trilogy was in development and revealed Lucasfilm was expecting completed drafts by June 2025.
 Kennedy also referred to Kinberg's trilogy as "the next saga".
+In September 2026, it was reported that Jon Watts (who previously co-created, wrote, and directed Skeleton Crew) would helm the first installment.

 Produced for television

-The first spin-off film (also the first sequel to be released) was a holiday TV special aired in 1978.
+A holiday TV special, often described as a film, aired in 1978.
 Two live-action TV films created in the mid-1980s feature the Ewoks.